pjvinmasangkay/FinanceWise/README.md

 ### Iterative Input:

 6.1.
 Infinite input loops ensure that the program repeatedly prompts users for valid credentials or options.
 This design prevents the program from terminating abruptly due to invalid user actions.

+### Graphical User Interface with Tkinter:

+7.1.
+The user interface is implemented using the `tkinter` library, supplemented with `ttkbootstrap` for enhanced styling.

 ---